sahat/hackathon-starter/README.md

 When I started this project, my primary focus was on **simplicity** and **ease of use**.
 I also tried to make it as **generic** and **reusable** as possible to cover most use cases of hackathon web apps, without being too specific.
-In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.
+In the worst case, you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.

 ### Testimonials